-8 Tips for Rainy Days in Disney World
+8 Tips For Rainy Days In Disney World

 I come from the deep South, so we are accustomed to this weather.
-But for people who are not familiar with it, it can seem down-right scary.
-You can guarantee in the Summer months that there will usually be a rain storm right around 3:00pm every afternoon.
+But for people who are not familiar with it, it can seem downright scary.
+You can guarantee in the Summer months that there will usually be a rainstorm right around 3:00 pm every afternoon.
 And I mean every afternoon!
 It will usually go away as fast as it came, but you need to be prepared!

-Buy Before You Go
+Things To Buy Before You Go To Disney World

 - First things first, go to the dollar store and stock up on those $1 rain ponchos.
-They are so cheap you can throw them away and not worry with them the rest of the day of your trip.
+They are so cheap you can throw them away and not worry about them the rest of the day of your trip.
 I say this because they do not dry out easily, you are forewarned.
 Again, learn from my mistakes.
 Throw that sucker away and pull out a new one.

 - Buy a lot of these $1 ponchos!
 They will not take up a lot of room in your luggage.
 You may need another one for the second day of your vacation, so don’t forget to pack multiples for each family member.
 I usually pick up at least two every time I shop at The Dollar Tree, even if we aren’t planning a Disney World trip soon.
 (Who am I kidding?!
 We are always planning a Disney World trip!)